wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

 1. System is displaying the game board
 2. It is the user's turn
 3. The game is not over
+4. System has calculated the amount of armies the current player (user) needs to place

 ### Postconditions
 1. System is displaying the game board